kjonas65/compSys-e2017-sim/architecture-tools/README.md

 If you leave out `output-file` the assembler will print out a prettyfied dump of the generated code.

-To simulator an assembled program use the simulator as follows:
+To simulate an assembled program use the simulator as follows:

     ./sim input-file [trace-file]